rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 #### High-Dimensional Distributions and Mode "Paradoxes"

-Finally, it is important to recognize that the fact that the highest-density points lie outside the typical set is not unusual in high-dimensional probability distributions.
+Finally, it is important to recognize that the fact that the highest-density points look very different from regular samples is not unusual in high-dimensional probability distributions.
 A classic example is the standard $$D$$-dimensional Gaussian: its mode is at the origin, but as dimensionality increases, almost all samples are concentrated on a thin spherical shell at radius $$\sqrt{D}$$.
 Sampling close to the mode (zero vector) has an exponentially vanishing probability as $$D$$ grows <d-cite key="nalisnick2019detecting"></d-cite>.
 Similarly, in diffusion models, the most frequently sampled (realistic) images form a high-dimensional structure away from the peak density points.

 Now that we have a better understanding of what density means in diffusion models, we will now discuss how it is actually estimated in practice.